kimito/vagrant_try_rails/README.md

   `cd vagrant_try_rails`

-3. kick vagrant environment.
+3. Kick vagrant environment.

   `vagrant up`

-4. wait a while
+4. Wait a while

   on my computer, it takes about 10 minutes.

-5. login into the environment.
+5. Login into the environment.

   `vagrant ssh`

-6. try Ruby on Rails.
+6. Try Ruby on Rails.

   `rails new new_application`